soundpress/RulesOfNYC/docs/c06/index.rst

       (ii) All new surface discharges into a watercourse, and any existing wastewater treatment plants with SPDES permitted surface discharges may commence or continue to operate, provided that the wastewater treatment plant provides sand filtration or a Department-approved alternative technology to sand filtration, disinfection, phosphorus removal, and microfiltration or a Department-approved equivalent technology to microfiltration, as required by these rules and regulations;

-      (iii) New and existing wastewater treatment plants with subsurface discharges may commence or continue to operate, provided that the wastewater treatment plant provides sand filtration or a Department-approved alternative technology to sand filtration and phosphorus removal, and for SPDES permitted discharges greater than 30,000 gallons per day (gpd), disinfection, as required by these rules and regulations.
+      (iii) Wastewater treatment plants with subsurface discharges may commence or continue to operate, provided that the wastewater treatment plant provides sand filtration or a Department-approved alternative technology to sand filtration and phosphorus removal, and for SPDES permitted discharges greater than 30,000 gallons per day (gpd), disinfection, as required by these rules and regulations.

 (f) Design, operation and maintenance requirements.

-   (1) This subdivision (f) shall apply to new and existing wastewater treatment plants.
+   (1) This subdivision (f) shall apply to wastewater treatment plants.

-   (2) The criteria used by the Department to approve the design for any new wastewater treatment plant or the portion of any new or existing wastewater treatment plant which is being expanded or altered or modified shall be all applicable requirements of law, including the standards set forth in the following documents:
+   (2) The criteria used by the Department to approve the design for any new wastewater treatment plant or the portion of any wastewater treatment plant which is being expanded or altered or modified shall be all applicable requirements of law, including the standards set forth in the following documents:

-      (i) "Design Standards for Wastewater Treatment Works, Intermediate Sized Sewerage Facilities," New York State Department of Environmental Conservation (1988); and
+      (i) "New York State Design Standards for Intermediate Sized Wastewater Treatment Systems" New York State Department of Environmental Conservation (2014); and

-      (ii) "Recommended Standards for Wastewater Facilities," Great Lakes – Upper Mississippi River Board of State and Provincial Public Health and Environmental Managers (2004).
+      (ii) "Recommended Standards for Wastewater Facilities," Great Lakes – Upper Mississippi River Board of State and Provincial Public Health and Environmental Managers (2014).

    (3) The Department shall not approve a wastewater treatment plant, or any proposed expansion of a wastewater treatment plant, which discharges within the watershed, if there is inflow or infiltration into a sewer system connected to such wastewater treatment plant which causes either: